The mother asked, “Where have you been?” Her little girl replied, “On my way home I met a friend who was crying because she had broken her doll.”

 - It saddens me that you felt _________ (embarrassed, rejected, belittled).
 I know that must have hurt.

 - I know that you’re hurting.
 I just wanted to come be with you.

 When speaking words of comfort, it’s also important that our tone of voice complement what is being said.
 Our speech should be warm, sincere and gentle.

 A warm embrace or gentle touch can express comfort.
 Tears shed for someone else can convey love beyond words.

-Jess Moody says this about comfort, “Have you ever taken a real trip down inside the broken heart of a friend?
+Pastor Jess Moody said this about comfort: “Have you ever taken a real trip down inside the broken heart of a friend?
 To feel the sob of the soul – the raw, red crucible of emotional agony?
 To have this become almost as much yours as that of your soul-crushed neighbor?
 Then, to sit down with him – and silently weep?
 This is the beginning of compassion.”

 We continually come in contact with people who are hurting.
 Let’s minister grace and healing to them through the simple but effective gift of comfort.